bakgaard/GitSetup/README.md

 ## Step 2 - Running the script:

-Run the ``GitSetup.ps1``-file from a Powershell window in Administrator mode to install.
+Open PowerShell in Administrator mode:

 * ``cd`` to the folder.
 * Run the following commands including the quotation marks, but with your name and email:
 	```powershell
 	Set-ExecutionPolicy RemoteSigned -Scope CurrentUser -Confirm -Force

 	./GitSetup "Your name" "Your email"
 	```